stepolan/contacts_cleaner/README.md

 ## Debug Mode

-To enable debug mode, which processes only the first 100 contacts for faster testing, set the `DEBUG` flag to `True` in the script.
+1. To enable debug mode, which processes only the first 100 contacts for faster testing, set the `DEBUG` flag to `True` in the script.

-    ```python
+    ```bash
     DEBUG = False  # Set to True to enable debug mode, which processes only the first 100 contacts for faster testing

 ## Exporting Contacts to VCF